Otoplasty surgery, also known as ear surgery, is a type of plastic surgery procedure performed

 Otoplasty surgery side effects can include:

 Otoplasty surgery results are visible immediately, especially in cases of protruding ears.
-Scars are well hidden behind the ear or in the natural creases of the external ear.
-If the patient undertook ear reconstruction surgery or more extensive ear surgery, results will become noticeable in stages, over a longer period of time.
+With the ear permanently located closer to the head, surgical scars are typically hidden behind the ear or alternatively hidden within the natural creases of the ear.